chaoss/metrics/activity-metrics/closed-issue-resolution-duration.md

 # Closed Issue Resolution Duration

 ## 1. Description
-What is the the age of open issues?
+The age of open issues

 ## 2. Use Cases